ssundarraj/blog/_posts/2015-07-15-debian-packaging.md

 # Conclusion

+For an in-depth guide to packaging, you can read the [official Debian packaging guide](https://www.debian.org/doc/manuals/packaging-tutorial/packaging-tutorial.en.pdf).

 I hope this helped you in getting a quick understanding of how to make simple debian packages.
 If you spot any mistakes or corrections, please feel free to write to me.